Joystream/founding-members/SUBMISSION-GUIDELINES.md

 ### Node Operators and Validators
 Many have been asking how to add their Validator or nodes to their [text files](#text-file) in order to get points.
 A previous example was somewhat poor in that regards, so this has been modified somewhat.

-More information on how to find out when your node or validator "uptime" can be found [here](/points/README.md).
+More information on how to find out your node or validator "uptime" can be found [here](/technical-help/README.md).

 ### Text File
 Your activities must be written up in a .txt file structured like this: